pachterlab/LP_2021/05-current-techs.md

 \caption{(ref:smfish-lm-cap)}(\#fig:smfish-lm-gene)
 \end{figure}

 The trend line looks pretty flat.
 Although studies quantifying a very large number of genes tend to be recent, many other studies profiling fewer genes pulled the line down.
 The slope (with all data, outliers and all) is not significantly different from 0 (t-test).
-The number of genes was not log transformed precisely to show that even the outliers can't give a significantly rising trend.
+The number of genes was not log transformed precisely to show that even the outliers can't give a significantly rising trend and to visually emphasize that the number of genes profiled by the vast majority of smFISH based studies is well below 1000.

 ```
 ##